Nigel Farage reveals why he’ll be exempt from some I’m a Celeb trials

 “But I know that things could go very badly wrong and you’re on camera 24 hours a day, seven days a week for up to 22 days that the contestants are in the jungle.
 So of course a lot could go wrong.”

-The new series of I’m a Celebrity… Get Me Out of Here! will begin on ITV on 19 November.
+I’m a Celebrity… Get Me Out Of Here! airs Sunday to Friday at 9pm and Saturday at 9.30pm on ITV.

 Join our commenting forum